Tirthraj-Raval/Brawler-Fighters/README.md

 ```

 ### Contribution Info
 I am planning to add levels to this game so if some one can help me get good sprite sheets then it would be of great help.
+The sprite sheet for a ew character ben 10 rath is included in the images folder.
+Take a look and see if you can help me add level to this game with our new character as rath.

 ### Note
 You might need to change paths in the imports because the paths are not dynamic.